About Us

-Welcome to Emmanuel Congregational UCC.
+Welcome to the Emmanuel Congregational UCC.
 I have served this church since 2005 and love this congregation.
-We are a community (actually, a family) from all walks of life.
+We are a community (actually a family) from all walks of life.
 We are diverse in gender, age, sexual orientation, socio-economic status, abilities and ethnicity.

 We invite you to connect with others who have questions, discover what you believe and belong to a faith family who will love you and accept you, no matter what.
 The most important thing you need to know about us is that we are a community that really cares about one another and strives to show our love of God and love of neighbor as best we can.